 At Working To Live Differently, you will find my honest reflections on transformation, how it feels, and what it looks like.
 You’ll read about my Christian faith through my lens of experience, study, and a-ha moments.
-You’ll find practical tips on some of my favorite subjects like fitness as well as how to facilitate an authentic discussion.
+You’ll find practical tips on leading small groups, connecting with people, and facilitating authentic discussions.
 You’ll learn how community can be shaped and nurtured.

 Hopefully, you will also learn to have greater courage, trust more in God, and be more daring in the things that matter.
-Plus, you will build or start or launch that thing you’ve been dreaming about.
+Plus, you will launch that thing you’ve been dreaming about.

 Join me as I share what has worked for me…as I search to get better at what I do, try not to flinch when I fail, and become a different person.